HOUGHTON HILLSIDE CEMETERY

 [GHOSTS OF HILLSIDE CEMETERY]

 You can join Houghton Heritage Society by becoming a member on Facebook - or Fyass Byuk as we call it.
-We have almost 1,500 members and the group is very popular with residents, descendants and ex-pats.
+We have over 2,500 members and the group is very popular with residents, descendants and ex-pats.

 VIDEOS OF HOUGHTON